Tanga Airport

 Tanga Airport (Uwanja wa Ndege wa Tanga, in Swahili) is a small domestic airport located in Mwanzange ward of Tanga City Council in Tanga Region, Tanzania.
 It is the sole airport in the regional capital city of Tanga.

 It is 3 km west of the city, off the A14 trunk road.
 The airport is scheduled flights to Arusha, Dar es Salaam and the Zanzibar Archipelago islands of Unguja and Pemba.

 The Tanga non-directional beacon (Ident: TG) is located on the field.

+History

+World War II

+During the Second World War, the airfield functioned as a base for the Royal Navy, providing accommodation for disembarked Fleet Air Arm squadrons, facilities for the assembly of small aircraft, and torpedo facilities.
+Known as Royal Naval Air Station Tanga (RNAS Tanga), it was inaugurated in May 1942 and subsequently commissioned as HMS Kilele on 1 October.
+It had three intersecting landing strips which were hard, grass-covered soil and approxiamatley 200 yards wide.